MicrosoftDocs/Dynamics-365-Operations.pt-br/core/get-started/glossary.md

 [!include[banner](../includes/banner.md)]

-O glossário do Microsoft Dynamics 365 for Operations define termos e conceitos chave no produto Microsoft Dynamics 365 for Operations.
+O glossário do Microsoft Dynamics 365 for Operations traz definições dos principais termos e conceitos do produto Microsoft Dynamics 365 for Operations.

 ### <a name="a"></a>**A**